 Pond Filtration Guide

-In a pond, there are a few different types of outdoor pond water filters that are regularly utilized.
-Let's take a look at each one individually:
+Many regularly use a few different types of outdoor pond water filters.
+Let's look at each individually:

 1) The skimmer